2019 Annual Award Winners

 Show Judge of the Year - Sara Gronski

-These people and horse will be recognized at the WHC Awards Ceremony that is held at the Midwest Horse Fair in the Coliseum on Sunday, April 14th..
+These people and horse were recognized at the WHC Awards Ceremony that was held at the Midwest Horse Fair in the Coliseum on Sunday, April 14th..
 Please join us in applauding these people and horse for the contributions they have made to our equine industry in Wisconsin.

 Do you know someone who deserves to be nominated for recognition for their work in our equine industry?
 Check out the WHC Awards Program on our web site www.wisconsinhorsecouncil.org.